devmt04/VedikaBrowser/README.md

 Contributions are welcome!
 If you have suggestions, bug reports, or improvements, feel free to open an issue or submit a pull request.

+For the current development version, please refer to the `dev` branch.

 ## License

 This project is licensed under the GNU General Public License v3.0.